zongqir/siyuan-custom-callout/README.md

 - 🎨 **Custom Types & Themes** - More subtypes/colors on top of native presets, styled to match your theme

 - 🧰 **Customizable Quick Menu Panel** - Build your own quick menu of common callout types for one-tap insertion
+- 🎴 **Quick Flashcard Creation** - Instantly turn any callout into a flashcard with a single click, perfect for spaced repetition learning

 ## 🧩 Tips